“After all Riley is 11 now, what could happen?”

 Joy and Sadness embarks on a journey back home [or headquarters, as they say] to inject life in Riley again, because without Joy, she can never be happy again.
 It is in this journey; Joy realizes the importance of the presence of Sadness in one’s life.
 The subplot of characters getting away and needs to return where they belong also reminded me of ‘Finding Nemo’ and ‘Toy Story’, it is perhaps a Pixar trademark.

 Sadness, like Joy, needs to be in your life.
 Only it took 12 years for Joy and the other friendlier feelings to understand that.
-Exactly the kind of age, you expect a kid to understand the wiser things of the adult.
+Exactly the kind of age, you expect a kid to understand the wiser things in life.
 Joy is a kid here, Sadness on the other hand is the grieving old adult but it is mature and wise and patient.
 And only when Joy embraces Sadness, we can have the ‘Tears of Happiness’.
 After all embracing our pain is what makes us human.

 This is definitely not a film for little kids and its target audience is probably smart and thoughtful adults.
 I’d call it an enlightening experience but harsh for kids [little kids], because it gives you the very truth about sadness in life.
 You just don’t get sad by accident, you need to be sad.
 I am not a great fan of Pixar, I often find their films technically brilliant but very clinical if we talk about how they portray emotions but ‘Inside Out’ is nothing like that.
 The film’s major achievement is how emotionally relevant this film truly is.
 It is Pixar’s best film since Ratatouille.